John Salmon Ford

-John Salmon Ford (May 26, 1815 – November 3, 1897), better known as "Rip" Ford, was a member of the Republic of Texas Congress and later the Texas Senate, and mayor of Brownsville, Texas.
-He was also a Texas Ranger, a Confederate colonel, a doctor, a lawyer, and a journalist and newspaper owner.
-Ford commanded men during the Antelope Hills expedition, and he later commanded the Confederate forces in what was arguably the last engagement of the American Civil War, the Battle of Palmito Ranch on May 12–13, 1865.
+John Salmon Ford (May 26, 1815 – November 3, 1897), also known as "Rip" Ford, was an American military officer and politician.
+He served as a member of the Republic of Texas Congress and the Texas Senate.
+He was also the mayor of Brownsville and Austin.
+Ford was a Texas Ranger, a Confederate colonel, a doctor, a lawyer, and a journalist and newspaper owner.
+He commanded men during the Antelope Hills expedition and later led the Confederate forces in what was arguably the last engagement of the American Civil War, the Battle of Palmito Ranch on May 12–13, 1865.
 It was a Confederate victory, but as it occurred more than a month after Robert E. Lee's surrender, it did not affect the war's outcome.

 Early life

-Ford was born in Greenville District, South Carolina, but grew up in Lincoln County, Tennessee.
+Ford was born in Greenville District, South Carolina, on May 26, 1815, and grew up in Lincoln County, Tennessee.
 His parents were William and Harriet Ford.
 When he was 16, he moved to Shelbyville, Tennessee, to study medicine.
 He met his wife, Mary Davis; however, the marriage ended in divorce.
 Ford then moved to Texas to fight for independence from Mexico.